Probate And Trust Litigation: Disputes That Arise At The Worst Time Imaginable

 These disputes over a decedent’s estate arise in mostly two contexts: the creation and execution of an estate plan, or the administration of the estate plan (or, where no will or trust exist, a decedent’s intestate estate).

 Disputes that arise over the creation and execution of an estate plan typically involve allegations that a will, trust, deed, or some other instrument was created and signed by the decedent under suspicious circumstances or otherwise forged.
 These disputes are referred to as “will contests” or “trust contests”, and they put the decedent’s final wishes into question.

 Disputes that involve the administration of an estate or trust arise over breaches of fiduciary duties by executors, administrators, and trustees; the theft of money by a fiduciary or a third party; the entitlement of a probate estate or trust to title to real property; claims by creditors or debtors of the decedent; and many other varied contexts that span different areas of law.

 I have successfully resolved probate and trust disputes for two decades.
-Click here to see probate and trust litigation successfully resolved by the firm
+Click here to see probate and trust litigation successfully resolved by The Coleman Firm.

 Representing Executors, Administrators And Trustees